simplaj/AI-Researcher/README.md

 ## 🧠 **What is AI Researcher Spark?**

 AI Researcher Spark takes the research ideation process to a whole new level, building on the original "Research Ideation Agent" pipeline.
 Whether you're a student brainstorming for your next project or an expert refining innovative ideas, our framework is tailored to provide **detailed project proposals** that are **groundbreaking, executable, and ranked for quality**.

-💡 **Key Features:**
+💡 **Key Features**:
 - Fully compatible with **domestic large language models** (e.g., qwen and Doubao) for enhanced accessibility in diverse environments.
 - **Visualized Interface**: A Gradio-powered, easy-to-use GUI that simplifies every step of the research ideation process.
 - Seamless integration with **OpenAI-like APIs** and domestic models for global and local accessibility.